JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/object/index.md

 The output of the *Get Selected Objects* node is no longer ordered by the selection order.
 This is because ordering the objects was a very expensive background process.

+## Evaluate Object

+The *Evaluate Object* node was added.
+The node force evaluate the object after changes have happened in the node tree.

+## Object Attribute Input

+A new *Evaluate Object* option was added.
+If enabled, the object will be evaluated before retrieving the target attribute.

+## Object Instancer

+The *Object Instancer* node is about 4x faster.